Wiki · Concept · Last reviewed July 10, 2026

 Protocol handling is not a permission to do everything associated with a scheme.
 It routes a URL to an application or handler page.
 It does not prove that the selected handler is the user's intended handler, that the handler is exclusive, that parameters are safe, that a custom scheme has stable semantics across organizations, or that the app behind the handler is safe to automate.
 Browser and operating-system behavior also varies.

-The HTML Standard's security and privacy notes warn about hostile handler metadata, hijacking defaults, private URL data leaking to an unexpected handler, registration spamming, and interface interference from long strings.
+The HTML Standard's security and privacy notes warn about hijacking web usage, hijacking defaults, private URL data leaking to an unexpected handler, registration spamming, hostile handler metadata, and interface interference from long strings.
 Those risks matter more when an agent compresses the handoff into a short recommendation such as "open this link."

 Minimum Evidence Record

-For an agent-facing protocol handler, record the manifest URL or registration page, app id if present, origin, scheme, handler URL template, whether registration came from JavaScript or manifest, declared application scope, browser and platform tested, user approval state if available, default-handler state if known, triggering URL origin, encoded URL category, selected handler, launch surface, agent task identifier, downstream action gate, and any cancelled or rejected handoff.
+For an agent-facing protocol handler, record the manifest URL or registration page, app id if present, origin, scheme, handler URL template, whether registration came from JavaScript or manifest, declared application scope, browser and platform tested, user approval state if available, default-handler state if known, triggering URL origin, triggering document or app class, encoded URL category, selected handler, launch surface, agent task identifier, downstream action gate, revocation path, and any cancelled or rejected handoff.
+For non-web+ or organization-specific schemes, also record the IANA registration status or internal owner, default operation, collision policy, and security review.
 Store redacted payload categories or hashes when full URLs would expose private data.

 Source Discipline